SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints.md

 ## Developing with the SharePoint client APIs and REST
 <a name="ClientAPIs"> </a>

-You can perform basic create, read, update, and delete (CRUD) operations by using the Representational State Transfer (REST) interface provided by SharePoint 2013.
+You can perform basic create, read, update, and delete (CRUD) operations by using the Representational State Transfer (REST) interface provided by SharePoint.
 The REST interface exposes all of the SharePoint entities and operations that are available in the other SharePoint client APIs.
-One advantage of using REST is that you don't have to add references to any SharePoint 2013 libraries or client assemblies.
+One advantage of using REST is that you don't have to add references to any SharePoint libraries or client assemblies.
 Instead, you make HTTP requests to the appropriate endpoints to retrieve or update SharePoint entities, such as webs, lists, and list items.
-See  [Get to know the SharePoint 2013 REST service](get-to-know-the-sharepoint-2013-rest-service.md) for a thorough introduction to the SharePoint 2013 REST interface and its architecture.
+See  [Get to know the SharePoint REST service](get-to-know-the-sharepoint-2013-rest-service.md) for a thorough introduction to the SharePoint REST interface and its architecture.